NeoPhetoane/FSJ_Portfolio_Piece_NEOPHE376_JSE2407_GroupB_Neo-Phetoane_FSJ03/README.md

 <img src="./public/Screenshot (230).png"  alt="Reviews sorting">

-**Technologies Used**
+**Tech Stack**

+Front End

 Next.js: React framework for server-side rendering, static site generation, and dynamic routing.
 React: JavaScript library for building user interfaces.
 Tailwind CSS: A utility-first CSS framework for responsive and modern designs.
 JavaScript: Core language for implementing client-side functionality.
+Next/Image: For image optimization and lazy loading.

+Back End

 API Fetching: Using native fetch for retrieving product data from an external API.
-Project Structure
+Node.js: JavaScript runtime used on the server.

+Additional Tools & Libraries:

+React Hooks: For managing component state and lifecycle.
+Prettier: For code formatting.
+Git: Version control system used for collaboration.
+Next.js Built-in Caching: To improve performance by caching API calls.

+**Project Structure**

 **The project follows a clean and simple structure for easy navigation and extensibility:**